Foroozani/env_conda/README.md

 ```bash
 source activate envname
 ```
+- and you can install jypyter with `conda install -y jupyter`

+---
 **4. Install additional Python packages to a virtual environment**

 To install additional packages _only_ to your new virtual environment, enter the following comand